-Get yourself mentally and emotional prepared.
+Get yourself mentally and emotionally prepared.
 Think about how you would want to be talked to in the same situation.
-Keep the conversation casual and as clam as possible.
+Keep the conversation casual and as calm as possible.
 The conversation will be counterproductive if your frustration and anxiety comes through.

 Show your support with regular communication.
 It is easier to talk about ‘touchy’ areas when you are already in the habit of talking about everyday things.
 Ask questions about their life, what they are doing and their concerns.
 Asking for their advice can also make them feel more valued.

 Holidays can be a good time to talk about the future.
 However, telling them that it is not safe to live alone with everyone around the holiday table is not a good idea.
 Take them aside and voice your concerns and potential fixes.